anil-ku-in/angular-electron-player/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Run Electron

+Run `ng run electron` and make sure you have a separate console running `ng serve`.
+Electron will open up a desktop app and look to <http://localhost:4200>.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.